ida-arbeitszeit/arbeitszeitapp/docs/introduction.rst

 About The App
 ---------------

-Arbeitszeitapp is a plattform to exchange services and products on the basis of working time.
+The workers control app is a platform to exchange services and products on the basis of working time.
 It is designed as a Web app to be self-hosted by communities or organizations.
 A test instance is running on https://demo-app.arbeitszeitrechnung.org/.